 Parties that cannot be defamed

-Under section 9 of the Defamation Act, companies with less than 10 employees or which are formed for something other than financial gain cannot sue for defamation.
+Under section 9 of the Defamation Act, companies with 10 employees or more employees or which are formed for something other than financial gain cannot sue for defamation.

 Section 10 precludes anyone from asserting, continuing or enforcing a cause of action for defamation in respect of a deceased person, or from suing the estate of a deceased person.